{{ summaryHeading }}

 Formula Core:

-Dog grooming quote inputs and pricing role
+Dog grooming quote input bounds and pricing effects

 Safety and Intake Notes: